When ensuring the health and well-being of our furry companions is a top priority for every responsible dog owner.

-What a tick feels like on a Newf will depend on the size of the tick but most will feel like a small bump.
+What a tick feels like on a Newf will depend on the size and type of tick but most will feel like a small bump or a skin tag.

 A tick should not be confused with a dog’s nipple but it can definitely feel similar.

 The best way to know if a tick is attached to your dog is to look closely at the body and see if you see little legs.

 If the tick is attached, you won’t see the head and the body will vary in color the longer that it is attached.